Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

     requires actually creating an entity in entities array can have complex collision or other state will require some "comptime" features (directives) in scripts

+###  Special Entity rendering

+for platform entites and other things which need to render special things like supports we will need to improve how entities are rendered, animations, etc

+should be able to define default animation state for an entity template

+define animation states such as IDLE/DEFAULT, BOOKEND, SUPPORT, WIRE
+    which correspond to parts of platform

+then we can also probably just have some rendering mode enum to dictate how we animate and what aniamtions get used how

+support_self_attachment_offset
+support_target_attachment_type
+support_target_attachment_handle
+support_target_attachment_offset